esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 >2️⃣ Hire people with disabilities on your teams.
 >3️⃣ Work with a company like  [Fable Tech Labs](https://makeitfable.com/)  or  [Access Works](https://access-works.com/).

+## Section 3 - Designs as prototyping
+> In this section, **you’ll learn how to review design systems, mockups, layouts, and components for potential accessibility issues**.

+> Additionally, you’ll learn how to approach collaborating on a design by leveraging different tools. - Marcy Sutton

 ## Useful resources
 TODO: Add more  useful links.
 - [The Web Content Accessibility Guidelines v.
 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/)